Closing soon - admission fall 2018 by appointment only

 Inspired by the richness of its archaeological collections and the approaching anniversary of New England’s founding, the Old Berwick Historical Society has created a groundbreaking exhibition that recasts the founding story of this region.
-Open Saturdays and Sundays from 1:00 to 4:00 pm from June through October, year round by appointment, the exhibit will continue through October 2018.
+Open from June through October, other times by appointment, the exhibit will continue through October 2018.
 Admission is free; donations are welcome.

 Forgotten Frontier: Untold Stories of the Piscataqua explores the turbulent century of the 1600s through the lives of eight diverse characters vying for control of the landscape and their destiny on the far reaches of settlement in New England.
 The exhibit brings to light long-buried clues about our regional identity—our origins in diversity and our resilience in adversity.